mlflow/mlflow/README.md

 ## Installation

-To install MLflow Python package, run the following command:
+To install the MLflow Python package, run the following command:

 ```
 pip install mlflow